germanattanasio/cf-blue-green/README.md

 `B_DOMAIN` - Use this to specify a specific domain for where your green app will be stood up ( Usually equal to your default route )

 `BX_IGNORE_DEFAULT_ROUTE` - will force the green app to use the domain specified in `B_DOMAIN`.
 If your green app is being deployed to a route you specifically do not want, set this variable to true.
 If this is set, then `B_DOMAIN` is required

+`BX_PATH` - Path to app directory or to a zip file of the contents of the app directory

 ### Manifests